 Pros & Cons:

-This Yield Lab double ended wing reflector is similar to it’s predecessor, but with the added benefit of an open winged reflector for more heat dissipation.
+This Yield Lab double ended open hood reflector is similar to it’s predecessor, but with the added benefit of an open hood reflector for more heat dissipation.
 This allows your plants to stay cooler and prevents burn spots.

 The Double Ended H.P.S.
 Bulb from Yield Lab is a powerful 1000 watt bulb and is highly efficient.